Museum of Modern Art: 1960s to 1980s

-In 1997, the museum undertook a major renovation and expansion designed by Japanese architect Yoshio Taniguchi with Kohn Pedersen Fox.
-The project, including an increase in MoMA's endowment to cover operating expenses, cost $858 million in total.
+1990s and 2000s renovation

+By the end of the 20th century, MoMA had 100,000 objects in its collection, an increase from the 40,000 items it had in 1970.
+After the Dorset Hotel adjacent to the museum was placed for sale in 1996, MoMA quickly purchased it.
+The next year, the museum began planning a major renovation and expansion, selecting Japanese architect Yoshio Taniguchi in December 1997.
 The project nearly doubled the space for MoMA's exhibitions and programs, and features 630000 sqft of space.
-The Peggy and David Rockefeller Building on the western portion of the site houses the main exhibition galleries, and The Lewis B. and Dorothy Cullman Education and Research Building provides space for classrooms, auditoriums, teacher-training workshops, and the museum's expanded library and archives.
-These two buildings frame the Abby Aldrich Rockefeller Sculpture Garden, which was enlarged from its original configuration.
+Taniguchi's initial plan called for two structures, one each to the west and east of the Abby Aldrich Rockefeller Sculpture Garden, which was to be enlarged from its original configuration.
+The Peggy and David Rockefeller Building on the western portion of the site houses the main exhibition gallerie, while the Lewis B. and Dorothy Cullman Education and Research Building provides space for classrooms, auditoriums, teacher-training workshops, and the museum's expanded library and archives.